Getting started¶

 Running the pipeline and post-processing¶

-We use Jupyter Lab for post-processing, with functional examples provided in vasca/examples
+We use Jupyter Lab for post-processing, with

 .